Few communities are more creatively adventurous than the Mid-America Dance Theatre at Wichita State.

 Wearing matching red and blue flowy flapper-style dresses, with a feel-good song, “Be the One” by Dua Lipa, this performance felt like a remnant of the “Barbie” movie.

 Mokrynski and Achey “meet” each other, brightly ooh-ing and aah-ing at each other’s outfits and hair, shortly before breaking into a cheerful duet in celebration of this kindling of their friendship.
-The dance felt uniquely jubilant, as the audience entered a utopian reality where dancing is a never-ending celebration of friendship— infectious.
+The dance felt uniquely jubilant, bringing the audience into a utopian reality where dancing is a never-ending celebration of friendship — infectious.

 “Next Semester,” choreographed and performed by Abbey Littrell, is a depressed teenage angst-ridden performance that is graceful nonetheless.
 As “Next Semester” by Twenty One Pilots plays, Littrell uses technically difficult dynamic movements to express their attempt to break free of the turmoil they experience in this contemporary solo.